 Does every popcorn ceiling contain asbestos?

-Not all ceilings contain asbestos, but it is very hard to differentiate between a ceiling with or without that fibre.
+Not all ceilings contain asbestos, but it is very hard to differentiate between a ceiling with and without asbestos by simply inspecting them visually.

-The only way you can be sure is if you hire a trained professional such as Mold Busters to have your ceiling tested.
+The only way you can be sure is to hire a trained professional like Mold Busters to get your ceiling tested for asbestos.

-Where else can you find asbestos within your home?
+Where else can you find asbestos in your home?

-- Asbestos could be used as a sealing agent, otherwise known as, “mud”, to help fill gaps between drywall boards.
+- Also known as “mud”, asbestos may have been used as a sealing agent to help fill gaps between drywall boards.

-- In addition, asbestos may be used for floor tiling, and home siding.
+- Asbestos may also be present in floor tiles, wallpaper and home siding.

-Even though asbestos is a durable material, when it is disturbed the small fibres can be released within the air and inhaled.
-Sometimes asbestos can remain in the air for 48 to 72 hours, and in a room with air currents it can stay for several weeks later.
+When asbestos is disturbed, the small fibres become airborne and can be easily inhaled.
+Sometimes asbestos can remain in the air for 48-72 hours.
+In a room with limited air circulation, it can even stay for several weeks following the disturbance.